Museum

 After the Jacobites’ final defeat at the Battle of Culloden in 1746, the relationship between clansmen and chiefs changed dramatically.
 The Chiefs to Landlords gallery evokes the lifestyles of the increasingly Anglicised clan chiefs at this time.
 Fine china, jewels, bagpipes and ceremonial weapons are among the objects on show here.
 You can also see wonderful portraits by renowned artists Angelica Kauffmann and Sir Henry Raeburn.

-Crofting and Emigration
+Crofting & Emigration

 Things were very different for Highland farmers and crofters.
 In our Crofting gallery you can get a taste of the everyday life of those who lived off the land.
 See traditional tools and implements used in farming, fishing, spinning and weaving, including an original hand-loom.
 Many of these items were collected from Skye crofts.